Today we talk about the game we all keep playing at home.

 To help you perfect your shopping and cooking routines, CozZo app checks your home inventory several times a day and reminders for products that need your attention are sent to the home screen of your phone.

 They allow for a quick product update even without opening the app.
 This helps boost or confidence when it comes to deciding if food is still good for us or our kids to eat.

 In many cases, correct storage can prolong the shelf life of products.
 But we often store products suboptimally, meaning that the shelf-life is decreased.
 Some of us do this consciously, for instance placing in a fruit bowl to stimulate kids to eat healthy instead of placing them in the fridge.

-But many of us do suboptimally due to a lack of correct knowledge on how to prolong products shelf-life.
-To overcome this particular skill deficit, for each item that is entered into the “at home” catalogue, the CozZo app suggests the optimum storage place.
+But many of us do suboptimally due to a lack of correct knowledge on how to prolong product shelf-life.
+To overcome this particular skill deficit, for each item that is entered into the “at home” catalog, the CozZo app suggests the optimum storage place.

 Knowing how to properly store food and which food to keep or throw away is a vital food planning skill.
 And whenever you feel unsure, we are here to help and boost your confidence.

 Test your food storage Know-how with our specially designed quiz right here.
 You will find helpful tips and tricks after each answer.